Siftah/get_iplayer/installation.md

 ##### External Programs

-1. Install external programs (except ffmpeg):
+1. Install external programs (except ffmpeg)

     `sudo port install rtmpdump mplayer atomicparsley id3v2`

-2. Install ffmpeg:
+2. Install ffmpeg

+    `sudo port install ffmpeg`

+    This example pulls in X11, Python and other dependencies you may not want or need.
+If you want a slimmed-down installation of ffmpeg, use the "no_X11" variant:

     `sudo port install ffmpeg +no_x11`

-    This example installs the "no_x11" variant, which slims down the installation by not pulling in X11, Python and other dependencies of libsdl (a ffmpeg dependency).
-If you want a full installation of libsdl with ffmpeg, omit "+no_X11".

 ##### Command-line Interface (CLI)

 Use the [manual installation procedure](#osx-manual-cli) described above.